Greysch/Notes/topics/git.md

 Github repo > Clone to local > Push to Github > Pull changes to server

+Local git repo upload > Create new repo > git init > Create README.md > git add . > git status > git commit origin main -m "Message" > create empty copy of the repo in Github, so Git has a connection with where to commit > git remote add origin "repo URL" > git remote -v #to test it# > git push origin main #or set an upstream by git push -u origin main#

 # Tips

 Main branch = Timeline